rreece/rreece.github.io/outline-of-philosophy/physics.md

 Virtues:

 -   Minimal; No additions to quantum theory
--   No collapse; universal unitary Schr&ouml;ding evolution
+-   No collapse; universal unitary Schr&ouml;dinger evolution
 -   Relativistic QFT works naturally.
 -   Decoherence does a lot of work at explaining the appearance of collapse into classical states.
 -   Classical concepts are derived; not dual; no complementarity.